Posted on Apr 06, 2021

 Getting a second opinion when AS is being questioned is a really good idea.
 AS is rare, so you should definitely have an expert reading your exams.
 I feel DocPanel can give you access to a higher level of specialized care when it comes to your medical imaging.
 The ability to be able to ask custom questions to the radiologist reading your exam is extremely helpful and a unique opportunity.

-Finally, I strongly recommend finding a support group where you can learn about your illness and talk to others who are experiencing similar struggles.
+Finally, I strongly recommend finding a support group where you can learn about your illness and talk to others experiencing similar struggles.
 I found a Facebook group of members with AS who teach you how to manage it with diet modification.
 It has been a savior for me.